 24.3.
 Configuring an Exported File System for Diskless Clients

 /etc/exports.
-For instructions on how to do so, see the Section 8.6.1, “The
+For instructions on how to do so, refer to Section 9.7.1, “The

-- To accommodate completely diskless clients, the root directory should contain a complete Red Hat Enterprise Linux installation.
-You can either clone an existing installation or install a new base system:
+To accommodate completely diskless clients, the root directory should contain a complete Red Hat Enterprise Linux installation.
+You can synchronize this with a running system via

 The file system to be exported still needs to be configured further before it can be used by diskless clients.
 To do this, perform the following procedure:

 - Configure the exported file system's

 none /tmp tmpfs defaults 0 0 tmpfs /dev/shm tmpfs defaults 0 0 sysfs /sys sysfs defaults 0 0 proc /proc proc defaults 0 0

 - Select the kernel that diskless clients should use (